3fon3fonov/exostriker/README.md

   <img width="400" src="https://github.com/3fon3fonov/trifon/blob/master/lib/UI/33_striker.png">
 </p>

 The Exo-Striker analyzes exoplanet orbitals, performs N-body simulations, and models the RV stellar reflex motion caused by dynamically interacting planets in multi-planetary systems.
 It offers a broad range of tools for detailed analysis of transit and Doppler data, including power spectrum analysis for Doppler and transit data; Keplerian and dynamical modeling of multi-planet systems; MCMC and nested sampling; Gaussian Processes modeling; and a long-term stability check of multi-planet systems.
 The Exo-Striker can also perform Mean Motion Resonance (MMR) analysis, create fast fully interactive plots, and export ready-to-use LaTeX tables with best-fit parameters, errors, and statistics.
 It combines Fortran efficiency and Python flexibility and is cross-platform compatible (MAC OS, Linux, Windows).
-The tool relies on a number of open-source packages, including the RVmod engine (Trifonov et al. in prep.), emcee (ascl:1303.002), batman (ascl:1510.002), celerite (ascl:1709.008), and dynesty (ascl:1809.013).

 ![new_es](/lib/png/Exo_striker_demo_image.png)

 **WARNING!** This tool is under active development, and its functionality is enhanced on a daily basis!
 Use it at your own risk!

 Also, please keep in mind that this software is developed mostly for my needs and fun.
 I hope, however, that you may find it capable of solving your scientific problems, too.
-If you made the use of The Exo-Striker for your paper, please cite the tool with its ASCL ID ascl:1906.004 (see https://ascl.net/1906.004).

 What works: